fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

-    pre-specified condition is met, such as that all terminal nodes, referred to as leaves, contain at least a given number of observations, or that the depth of the tree, as determined by the number of nodes or recursive splits from the root node to the leaves, has reached a predetermined maximum value.
+    pre-specified condition is met, such as that all terminal nodes, referred to as leaves, contain at least a given number of observations, or that the depth of the tree, as determined by the number of nodes or recursive splits from the root node to the leaves, has reached a certain maximum value.
     </p>

     <p>